Underage (TV series)

 Underage is a 2023 Philippine television drama series broadcast by GMA Network.
 The series is an adaptation of the 1980 film of the same title by Regal Films.
-Directed by Rechie Del Carmen, it stars Lexi Gonzales, Elijah Alejo, and Hailey Mendes.
-It premiered on January 16, 2023 on the network's Afternoon Prime line up replacing Nakarehas na Puso.
+Directed by Rechie Del Carmen, it stars Lexi Gonzales, Elijah Alejo and Hailey Mendes.
+It premiered on January 16, 2023 on the network's Afternoon Prime line up.
+The series concluded on May 5, 2023 with a total of 78 episodes.

+The series is streaming online on YouTube.